engr101staff/engr101matlab/_sources/iteration/main.rst

 * Often, increment and decrement operators (:code:`+=`, :code:`++`, :code:`-=`, and :code:`--`) are used to update variables in a loop.
 * Counting starting with zero is a common pattern in C++.
 * Loops can be nested.
 Variables declared inside a loop only have scope within that loop.
+* To use strings in C++, you need to include the string library.
+The :code:`length()` function tells you how long a string is.
+You can index into strings using :code:`[]`.
+Unlike MATLAB, indexing starts at 0.

 You can double check that you have completed everything on the "Assignments" page.
 Click the icon that looks like a person, go to "Assignments", select the chapter, and make sure to scroll all the way to the bottom and click the "Score Me" button.